B.C. introduces law to implement United Nations declaration on Indigenous rights - The Turtle Island News

 The declaration contains 46 articles, including that Indigenous Peoples have the right to self-determination, which means they can determine their political status and pursue economic, social and cultural development.

-Another article calls for an independent process to be established to recognize and adjudicate Indigenous Peoples’ rights pertaining to their lands and resources.
+Another article calls for the establishment of an independent process to recognize and adjudicate Indigenous Peoples’ rights pertaining to their lands and resources.
 The declaration also grants Indigenous groups the right to redress or compensation for traditional lands that have been taken, used or damaged without their free, prior and informed consent.

-It’s unclear what this will practically look like in B.C., which has almost no treaty settlements with its over 200 First Nations.
+It’s unclear what the declaration will mean practically in B.C., which has almost no treaty settlements with its over 200 First Nations.

+Doing business in the province has long been more complex than in other jurisdictions because of the lack of treaties, said Greg D’Avignon, president and CEO of the Business Council of B.C.

+The hope is that over time, as the province updates its laws to incorporate the declaration, there will be a clearer path for First Nations and industry to work together, he said.

 Premier John Horgan said the past is littered with broken promises for Indigenous Peoples, but the law can bring a new future.